-USIBWC shall comply with the 2021 Permit effluent limitationsforthwith.
+USIBWC shall comply with the 2021 Permit effluent limitations, except for the effluent limitations for flow, settleable solids, TSS, turbidity, and CBOD5.

-USIBWC shall comply with the transboundary flow reporting requirements in the 2021 Permit forthwith.
+USIBWC shall comply with the transboundary flow reporting requirements in the 2021 Permit.

-USIBWC shall comply with the violation reporting requirements in the 2021 Permit forthwith.
+USIBWC shall comply with the violation reporting requirements in the 2021 Permit.

-USIBW shall comply with the 5-Day Report requirements in the 2021 Permit forthwith.
+USIBW shall comply with the 5-Day Report requirements in the 2021 Permit.

 Consequences of Non-Compliance

 USIBWC shall submit a written statement within 10 days after each compliance date in Table 2 of the CDO documenting compliance or noncompliance with the specified task.
-If USIBWC is delayed, interrupted, or prevented from meeting the provisions and time schedule of this CDO due to a force majeure, USIBWC shall notify the Executive Officer in writing within ten days of the date USIBWC first knows of the force majeure.
-USIBWC shall demonstrate that timely compliance with the CDO or any affected deadlines will be actually and necessarily delayed, and that it has taken measures to avoid or mitigate the delay by exercising all reasonable precautions and efforts, whether before or after the occurrence of the force majeure.
+If USIBWC is delayed, interrupted, or prevented from meeting the provisions and time schedule of this CDO due to a force majeure or some other reason out of USIBWC’s control, USIBWC shall notify the Executive Officer in writing within ten days of the date USIBWC first knows of the force majeure or other reason.
+USIBWC shall demonstrate that timely compliance with the CDO or any affected deadlines will be actually and necessarily delayed, and that it has taken measures to avoid or mitigate the delay by exercising all reasonable precautions and efforts, whether before or after the occurrence of the force majeure or other reason.
+If the San Diego Water Board agrees that the failure to complete the action by the deadline listed in Table 2 was due to a force majeure or some other reason out of USIBWC’s control, the San Diego Water Board may amend this CDO to modify the time schedule for the action.

 If USIBWC fails to comply with the provisions of this CDO, the San Diego Water Board Executive Officer is hereby authorized to take enforcement action or to request the Attorney General to take appropriate actions against USIBWC in accordance with Water Code sections 13308, 13331, 13350, 13385, and 13386.
 Such actions may include injunctive and civil remedies, if appropriate, or the issuance of an Administrative Civil Liability Complaint for the San Diego Water Board’s consideration.